yavisht/Genratr/README.md

-# password-generator
+# vue-nuxt-password-generator-app

-> Simple Password Generator
+> A Simple and Secure Strong Password Generator

 ## Build Setup